 Maybe you have unsteady hands or poor eyesight that make it difficult for you to apply eyeliner, lipstick or other cosmetics.
 Perhaps you have medical reasons to add pigmentation to certain areas of your body.
 Or perhaps you lead a busy life with little time to do your makeup, or can’t find makeup that lasts long enough on your skin.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A tattoo can mimic eyeliner or lipstick or it can darken and create the look of thicker eyebrows.
-It also can camouflage scars and help with the look of an uneven hairline.
+A tattoo can mimic eyeliner or lipstick, or it can darken and create the look of thicker eyebrows.
+It can also camouflage scars and help with the look of an uneven hairline.

-In particular, people with cataracts, arthritis, multiple sclerosis, Parkinson’s disease or those who have suffered from a stroke may find this procedure appealing.
+In particular people with cataracts, arthritis, multiple sclerosis, Parkinson’s disease or those who have suffered from a stroke may find this procedure appealing.
 It can help them look their best while avoiding the physical challenges of applying makeup.